sifteo/thundercracker/docs/doxygen/src/audio.md

 ### Channels

-The Base Cube supports 8 channels of audio, and all of them can be used for tracker playback, but before creating a song using all 8 channels, there are a few reasons why fewer is better:
+The Base Cube provides 8 channels of audio, and all of them can be used for tracker playback, but before creating a song using all 8 channels, there are a few reasons why fewer is better:

 * Channels being used to play your song are channels that are not available to be used for sound effects.
 A song with 8 channels leaves you with no free channels for dynamic sound effects when a user interacts with your game.
 * Patterns are the second largest consumers of flash after samples (potentially the largest, if you're taking advantage of sample deduplication across modules), and their size increases linearly with the number of channels.

 Lastly, editing tools do not appear to have a way to add or remove channels after a song has been created.
 While `stir` should handle this in the future, it does not today and your songs will be larger and have the potential to conflict with standard sound effects.
 To mitigate this, the tracker allocates channels from the top down in the mixer, so a song that has eight channels but only uses channels one through four (trackers like to one-index their numbering) will leave channels zero through three (we use zero-indexing) free on the Base.

-### Limitations and Unsupported Effects
+### Limitations and Unavailable Effects

 The following constraints are imposed on tracker modules: